HAWARDEN, IOWA – Carlyle “Swede” Duane Dirks, 87, of Hawarden, passed away on Monday, November 4, 2019 at Hillcrest Health Care Center in Hawarden.

 He was preceded in death by his parents, Fred and Margaret; son, Duane Dirks; siblings and their spouses, Howard and Arlene Schulz Dirks, Mildred and Ed Burleson, Reva and Art Albright, Darrel and Neva Dirks, Myrna and Vernon Howard, Pearl and Al Eilers, and Dale Schulz; and also Ihlo’s family, her parents, Edwin and Bertha Johnson, Merrill Johnson, Phillip Johnson, Wendell Pearson, and Robert Hendricks.

-To send flowers to Carlyle "Swede" Duane Dirks' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Carlyle "Swede" Duane Dirks, please visit our floral store.